spiral/docs/docs/en/component/distribution.md

 ```

 > **Note**
-> Configuration above is only available when used with a Spiral Framework.
+> The configuration above is only available when used with a Spiral Framework.

 ### Manual Configuration (Outside The Framework)